TrellixVulnTeam/swahilipython_SCMU/Doc/library/itertools.rst

 .. function:: starmap(function, iterable)

-   Make an iterator that computes the function using arguments obtained from the iterable.
-Used instead of :func:`map` when argument parameters are already grouped in tuples from a single iterable (the data has been "pre-zipped").
+   Make an iterator that computes the function using arguments obtained kutoka the iterable.
+Used instead of :func:`map` when argument parameters are already grouped in tuples kutoka a single iterable (the data has been "pre-zipped").
 The difference between :func:`map` and :func:`starmap` parallels the distinction between ``function(a,b)`` and ``function(*c)``.
 Roughly equivalent to::